 - Post-Purchase Survey.
 Businesses offer clients to answer several questions after they make a purchase.
 The goal here is to discover whether customers are satisfied with your product quality, checkout, and customer service.
 You can send a post-purchase survey via email with SendPulse for free.

 - Customer Satisfaction (CSAT) Survey.
 With the help of this survey, businesses measure whether clients are satisfied with their products in general.
-Respondents have five options: very unsatisfied, unsatisfied, neutral, satisfied, very satisfied.
+Respondents have five options: very unsatisfied, unsatisfied, neutral, satisfied, or very satisfied.
 This type of survey allows companies to understand how well they meet their clients’ expectations.

 - Product or Service Development Survey.
 This survey is extremely helpful for businesses as it allows them to predict the success of a new product.
 Marketers send this survey before a product is launched to determine whether their clients actually need it.
 This survey aims to discover users’ needs and learn more about product improvements that can be made.